netblue30/firejail/README.md

 ./configure && make && sudo make install-strip
 ```

-On Debian/Ubuntu you will need to install git and gcc compiler.
-AppArmor
+On Debian/Ubuntu you will need to install git and gcc.
+AppArmor development
-development libraries and pkg-config are required when using `--enable-apparmor`
+libraries and pkg-config are required when using the `--enable-apparmor`
 ./configure option:

 ```sh